SPSS: Overview

-The graphical user interface has two views which can be toggled by clicking on one of the two tabs in the bottom left of the SPSS Statistics window.
+The graphical user interface has two views which can be toggled.
 The 'Data View' shows a spreadsheet view of the cases (rows) and variables (columns).
 Unlike spreadsheets, the data cells can only contain numbers or text, and formulas cannot be stored in these cells.
-The 'Variable View' displays the metadata dictionary where each row represents a variable and shows the variable name, variable label, value label(s), print width, measurement type, and a variety of other characteristics.
+The 'Variable View' displays the metadata dictionary, where each row represents a variable and shows the variable properties such as the variable name, format, measurement level, and value labels.
 Cells in both views can be manually edited, defining the file structure and allowing data entry without using command syntax.
 This may be sufficient for small datasets.
 Larger datasets such as statistical surveys are more often created in data entry software, or entered during computer-assisted personal interviewing, by scanning and using optical character recognition and optical mark recognition software, or by direct capture from online questionnaires.
 These datasets are then read into SPSS.

 SPSS Statistics can read and write data from ASCII text files (including hierarchical files), other statistics packages, spreadsheets and databases.
-SPSS Statistics can read and write to external relational database tables via ODBC and SQL.
+It can also read and write to external relational database tables via ODBC and SQL.

 Statistical output is to a proprietary file format (*.spv file, supporting pivot tables) for which, in addition to the in-package viewer, a stand-alone reader can be downloaded.
 The proprietary output can be exported to text or Microsoft Word, PDF, Excel, and other formats.
 Alternatively, output can be captured as data (using the OMS command), as text, tab-delimited text, PDF, XLS, HTML, XML, SPSS dataset or a variety of graphic image formats (JPEG, PNG, BMP and EMF).

 Several variants of SPSS Statistics exist.
 SPSS Statistics Gradpacks are highly discounted versions sold only to students.
-SPSS Statistics Server is a version of SPSS Statistics with a client/server architecture.
-Add-on packages can enhance the base software with additional features (examples include complex samples which can adjust for clustered and stratified samples, and custom tables which can create publication-ready tables).
+SPSS Statistics Server is a version of the software with a client/server architecture.
+Add-on packages can enhance the base software with additional features (examples include complex samples, which can adjust for clustered and stratified samples, and custom tables, which can create publication-ready tables).
 SPSS Statistics is available under either an annual or a monthly subscription license.

-SPSS Statistics launched version 25 on Aug 08, 2017.
-SPSS v25 adds new and advanced statistics, such as random effects solution results (GENLINMIXED), robust standard errors (GLM/UNIANOVA), and profile plots with error bars within the Advanced Statistics and Custom Tables add-on.
-V25 also includes new Bayesian Statistics capabilities, a method of statistical inference and publication ready charts, such as powerful new charting capabilities, including new default templates and the ability to share with Microsoft Office applications.
+Version 25 of SPSS Statistics launched on August 8, 2017.
+This added new and advanced statistics, such as random effects solution results (GENLINMIXED), robust standard errors (GLM/UNIANOVA), and profile plots with error bars within the Advanced Statistics and Custom Tables add-on.
+V25 also introduced new Bayesian statistics capabilities, a method of statistical inference, and publication ready charts, such as powerful new charting capabilities, including new default templates and the ability to share with Microsoft Office applications.